rfalford12/Implicit-Membrane-Energy-Function-Benchmark/README.md

 #### Molecular modeling software

-The tests also uses both the command-line and python interfaces to the Rosetta macromolecular modeling suite.
+The tests use both the command-line and python interfaces to the Rosetta macromolecular modeling suite.
 Rosetta is available to academic users for free and to comercial users for a fee.

 To get Rosetta, obtain a license and download the package at <https://www.rosettacommons.org/software/license-and-download>.
 To compile the code, navigate to the `Rosetta/main/source/` directory and run the command below.